 The 30-credit MS degree is for people with at least five years of post-university professional experience in international affairs.
-The curriculum includes four required courses MS students can take up to six elective courses, including their concentration courses.
+The curriculum includes four required courses and six elective courses, including their concentration courses.

 There are two core courses that all students must complete:

 Global Flows is a critical introduction to globalization, tracing the emergence of logics of encounter and international interaction from the colonial era through the present.
-Comparative Development Experience examines the core concepts of development and introduces students to the comparative framework of analysis.
-Students who enter the program without a background in economics are required to take Economics in International Affairs before they take Comparative Development Experience.
+Theories, Practices, and Histories of Development examines the core concepts of development and introduces students to the comparative framework of analysis.
+Students who enter the program without a background in economics are required to take Economics in International Affairs before they take Theories, Practices, and Histories of Development.

 All students are required to complete one course in economics and one course in research methods.
 Economics in International Affairs is designed for students who do not have an economics background when they enter the program.
-We offer a basic engagement with quantitative and qualitative social science methodology in our Research Methods class; students can also fulfill the requirement by taking an approved statistics or qualitative methods courses offered by another New School department.
+We offer an introduction to quantitative and qualitative social science methodology in our Research Methods class; students can also fulfill the requirement by taking an approved statistics or qualitative methods courses offered by another New School department.